Taxation (LLM)

 Estate Planning

 There are many different valid courses to take in this area, and our advice may need to be tailored to each student's goals.
-For example, we have part-time students who are currently practicing in estate planning, as well as full-time students who may not know yet if they want to focus largely/exclusively in the area.
+For example, we have part-time students who are currently practicing in estate planning, as well as full-time students who may not yet know if they want to focus on this area.

-There are many courses in this area, and it is still important to get a foundation in several general areas of tax that aren't exclusively focused on estate planning.
-Some students already have taken coursework in the basics and are free to move on, while others may need to both establish their generalist skills in addition to their focus on estate planning.
-For those who have taken only a basic tax course in their JD program/first law degree, it will not be possible to take all of these interesting courses for academic credit.
-Students may consider auditing a course that will not fit in their course schedule.
-Please as the program director for advice on which courses to take for credit vs audit.
+There are many courses in this area, but it is important to establish a foundation in several general areas of taxation that aren't exclusively focused on estate planning.
+Some students have already completed coursework in the basics and are free to enroll in specialized courses, while others may need to establish their generalist skills in addition to taking courses in estate planning.
+Students who have completed only basic income taxation at the JD level will not be able to enroll in all of our interesting estate planning courses.
+Students may consider auditing a course that will not fit into their course schedule.
+Please ask the program director for advice on which courses to take for credit vs audit.

-Some students are currently in (or want to join) a practice that is almost exclusively focused on estate planning clients, while others may be in a firm (or seeking one) where both estate planning work and transactional work are common.
+Some students are currently in (or want to join) a practice that is almost exclusively focused on estate planning clients, while others may work for a firm (or seek one) where both estate planning work and transactional work are common.
 Our advice differs based on the type of practice and the market in which the student will practice.
 In larger markets, specialization is more common, while in smaller markets, a jack-of-all-trades approach is more common.

 For example, a full-time student seeking an entry-level position who is not sure if they want to do estate and gift work should perhaps take a generalist route in the fall semester until they have a better sense of their interests and market preference.
-Generally, employers in larger markets who work with multinationals, fund work, real estate, etc., are more interested in seeing specific courses and grades, and tend to be more competitive in terms of GPA.
-So while a student's skills and knowledge are vital to their future practice, the more competitive positions/markets focus more on the specifics of your transcript.
+Generally, employers in larger markets who work with multinationals, fund work, real estate, etc., are more interested in seeing specific courses and grades and tend to be more competitive in terms of GPA.
+While a student's skills and knowledge are vital to their future practice, more competitive positions/markets focus more on the specifics of the academic transcript.
 Other employers may be less focused on the specific courses you took.

-For those looking to focus exclusively on estate planning, there is still a baseline of general tax coursework that we feel all students should get exposure to: Corporate, International, and Partnership Tax.
-Tax of Property Transactions and Timing Issues and the Income Tax are also beneficial courses, providing a solid foundation for your other courses while also remediating any gaps in coverage you may have from prior tax coursework.
-You may need to take less coursework in this area than would normally be recommended for a student who is interested in a corporate/transactional practice advising multinationals, funds, and the like.
+For those looking to focus exclusively on estate planning, there are still baseline tax courses that we feel all students should complete: Corporate Tax, International I & II, and Partnership Taxation.
+Taxation of Property Transactions and Timing Issues and the Income Tax are also beneficial courses, providing a solid foundation for other tax courses while also remediating any gaps in coverage you may have from prior tax coursework.

-Should you retake courses that you already took at the JD level?
-For someone interested in focusing heavily in estate planning, generally not—there are too many other interesting options in this area to spend time reinventing the wheel.
-If you have taken estate and gift taxation or corporate tax at the JD level, then you do not need to retake those.
-That said, if you are interested in blending transactional tax and estate planning (more common at smaller/mid-sized firms; less common at large firms), then you may want to retake a course or two, and not focus entirely on estate planning courses.
+Generally, students planning to focus heavily on estate planning should not repeat courses taken during the JD degree; there are too many interesting options in this area to spend time reinventing the wheel.
+If you have taken Estate and Gift Taxation or Corporate Tax at the JD level, you do not need to retake those courses.
+That said, if you are interested in blending transactional tax and estate planning (more common at smaller/mid-sized firms; less common at large firms), then you may want to retake one or two courses and not focus entirely on estate planning courses.

 If you have not already taken any corporate tax, the material in Corporate Tax II (covering formation and reorgs) may be less essential to someone focused entirely on estate planning.
-Taking either the online Corporate Tax I (for part-time students) or the daytime three-credit option of Corporate Tax I & II in the Spring 2024 semester (for full-time students) would work well.
-As to international tax, we have traditionally taught it as a six-credit series, but some of our four-credit offerings of International Tax I & II (aimed at full-time students) also survey the material covered in International Tax III.
-We offer a one-credit International Estate Planning course which focuses on the relevant aspects in the transfer tax and T & E context.
-One approach might be to take International Tax I (Inbound-the US taxation of foreign persons' US-source income) to learn the source rules in depth, and then pair that with International Estate Planning, perhaps auditing International Tax II and III.
-If you can fit in International Tax III, many practitioners find the coverage of PFICs in that course to be very useful.
+Taking either the online Corporate Tax I (for part-time students) or the daytime three-credit option of Corporate Tax would work well.
+As to international tax, we have traditionally taught it as a six-credit series, but some of our four-credit offerings of International Tax I & II (aimed at full-time students) also survey the material covered in Advanced International Tax: Outbound.
+We offer a one-credit International Estate Planning course that focuses on the relevant aspects of the transfer tax and T & E context.
+One approach might be to take International Tax I (Inbound-the US taxation of foreign persons' US-source income) to learn the source rules in depth, and then pair that with International Estate Planning, perhaps auditing International Tax II and Advanced International Tax: Outbound.
+If you can fit in Advanced International Tax: Outbound, many practitioners find the coverage of PFICs in that course to be very useful.

-There are some non-tax courses that some students consider as electives or asking to sit in on—Trusts and Estates, Family Law, and Art Law, are some examples.
+There are additional non-tax courses that some students consider as electives (or audits).
+Examples are Trusts and Estates, Family Law, and Art Law.

-Here are two examples of programs—one for those who already do mostly/exclusively estate and gift work ("Heavy"), and the other for those looking to keep options open while still focusing in this area ("Versatile").
-These don't add up exactly to 24 credits, as there are differing options for these courses for full-time and part-time students.
+Here are two examples of programs—one for those who already mainly or exclusively practice estate and gift work ("Heavy") and another for those looking to keep options open while still focusing in this area ("Versatile").
 Again, if you have already taken one of these courses at another law school, you can free up some credits for other courses by not retaking a course.

 Course | Title | Credits |